cjo2/waypointCompass/README.md

 waypointCompass
 ===============

 A waypoint manager for Bukkit servers.
 I built this to remedy the lack of minimap mods for the 1.7.4 version of Minecraft.
+Users could save location information, announce their current location, and point their in-game compass towards a saved location.

 commands
 ---------------